-The Mercato Italian Market is a produce and artisan market that takes place at Vancouver’s Italian Cultural Centre in June, July, August and November.
+The Mercato Italian Market is an Italian product and artisan market at Vancouver’s Italian Cultural Centre on a Friday in mid-June and late November.

 Mercato Italian Market

-At the market there are also a small number of food trucks as well as live music.
-The Italian Cultural Centre kitchen also has a stall selling homemade pasta or other Italian cuisine.
+At the market there are also a small number of food trucks.
+The Italian Cultural Centre kitchen also usually has a stall selling homemade pasta or other Italian cuisine.
 Tables and chairs are set up for people to enjoy their dinners and other refreshments at.

 Where and When